UZziell/hammerDOS/README.md

 ```
 THREADS = No_of_THREADS
 ```
-Your target info, IP, PORT, HOSTNAME and the WEB_SERVER:
+Your target info: IP, PORT, HOSTNAME and the WEB_SERVER:
 ```
 TARGET, TARGET_PORT, TARGET_HOST = '1.2.3.4', 80, 'example.com'
 WEB_SERVER = "nginx"  # nginx or apache2